Animesh-nema/Animesh-nema/README.md

 ### Hi there 👋
 # Hi, I'm Animesh Nema 👋

-I'm a Full Stack Developer with a Master's in Computer Science from the University of Illinois at Chicago, currently enhancing the digital landscape at the College of Engineering, UIC.
-I specialize in creating efficient, innovative solutions that drive business success, leveraging modern web technologies and agile methodologies.
+As a Full Stack Developer with over 3 years of experience and a Master's in Computer Science from the University of Illinois at Chicago, I am currently applying my skills as a Full Stack-Graduate Assistant at the College of Engineering, UIC.
+My journey in the tech industry is marked by a passion for developing efficient, innovative solutions that propel businesses forward.
+Utilizing modern web technologies and agile methodologies, I'm dedicated to enhancing the digital landscape through my work, always seeking to merge creativity with technical proficiency to drive success.

 ## 🎓 Education
 - **Master of Science in Computer Science** - University of Illinois at Chicago (Aug 2023 - May 2025)